schwarzmx/dotvim/README.md

 To use this repository:

-    1. clone the repository to ~/.vim
+    1. clone the repository to ~/.vim with: `git clone git@github.com:schwarzmx/dotvim.git ~/.vim`
-    2. symlink your .vimrc to ~/.vim/vimrc with the following command: ln -s ~/.vim/vimrc .vimrc
+    2. Create the symbolic links to the .vim folder with the following command: `./install.sh`

 Have fun coding!